- create and expand a community of library lovers (the “like” button is powerful);

-Create an account by signing up at www.tumblr.com.
+Create an account at Tumblr.
 Users search by tag names, so you’ll want to come up with an easy-to-remember tag to help you gain followers.
 Conveniently, a Tumblr account can be linked to other social networking sites such as Facebook and Twitter, allowing for automatic cross-posting.

 Tumblr postings typically have a more distinctive personal voice and can be used to advocate for a political position, share library photos of the day, post about upcoming library events, and make book recommendations.

 For an example, go to Tumblr and search #Chicago Public Library.

 Note: There are other sites that allow you to create a blog.
 One of the more popular is Wordpress.